snt-arg/visual_sgraphs/README.md

 Here is the list of TODO tasks that can be integrated in the project:

-- Due to the sparse pointclouds in Mono and Stereo, calculate the depth from points using Machine Learning to get a better plane estimate (`Tracking::getPlaneEquationFromPointClouds()`).
+- Due to the sparse pointclouds in Mono and Stereo, calculate the depth from points using Machine Learning to get a better plane estimate (`Tracking::getPlanesFromPointClouds()`).